Policy

 v.

-reports payroll and pays premium under its new workers’ compensation policy.
+Employer B reports payroll and pays premium under its new workers' compensation

-October 3.
-Employer B becomes responsible for paying premium for the July 1
+through October 3.
+Employer B becomes responsible for paying premium for the

-through October 3 period if the premium is not paid by Employer A. BWC will
+July 1 through October 3 period if the premium is not paid by Employer A. BWC

 November 30.
 Employer B is responsible for paying the premium for the December